crownstone/bluenet/bootloader/bootloader_upgrade.md

 * **Solution 2:** Not sure if this works.
 This solution is based on the assumption that the MBR_BL_COPY command uses the UICR.NRFFW[0] value as the destination address.
 If this is true, the copy would place the bootloader already in the right place.

 * Solution 3: Use the image copy function provided by the nRF SDK to copy the BL image from Bank-1 to the new Bootloader location.
 As long as the image copy function is part of Soft-Device, it's perfectly fine.
 Otherwise, we are shooting in our foot. **Update** image copy function belongs to the bootloader.
 So this solution is *infeasible*.

+#### Additional updates
+It has been verified that Bank-0 (Application) is about 155 kB long.
+Which is about half the size of the total available application area.
+(328 kB).
+Therefore, the new secure bootloader can safely fit into the bank-1 size.